jtarbard/Software-Engineering-Project-Wiki/home.md

 ### Content in Pages
 [Activity Categories](/Research/Activity-Categories)

-# Formal Wiki Content Tree
+# Complete Wiki Content Tree
 GitLab's wiki is being weird and removed the "More Pages" button.
 All the wiki pages can still be found via the search bar by typing in `.md`, or just use this [link](https://gitlab.com/search?utf8=%E2%9C%93&snippets=&scope=wiki_blobs&repository_ref=master&search=.md&project_id=16767116)

 ## Documentation